hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 GCC: (Debian 6.3.0-18+deb9u1) 6.3.0 20170516
 (...)
 ```
-Before reversing, things got my attention.
-Did you see the 'inflate failed' message?
+Before reversing, things got my attention (no, not the SOGETI repetition).
+Did you spot the 'inflate failed' message?
 And did you see the 'Well... played?' message?
 Let try something:
 ```bash
 mitsurugi@dojo:~/chall/ESCAPE$ binwalk Be3rP4ck